ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 1.md

 #### NO_MERGE

-This is a hint instructing not to merge the main query and the inline view query into a single query.
+This hint instructs not to merge the main query and inline view query into one query.

 ![no_merge](media/SQL/no_merge.gif)